-Environmental Due Diligence – ESAs
+Environmental Due Diligence

 Our staff’s comprehensive experience includes the ASTM, federal and state regulatory agency, and industry standard procedures and regulatory framework that are required by the Small Business Administration (SBA) and most commercial lenders, regardless of the known past history of the site, performs environmental site assessments (ESAs) and cleanups for private and government projects at commercial properties, industrial, and manufacturing facilities.

 Phase I ESA ASTM E1527-13

-The purpose of this Phase I ESA practice is to define good commercial and customary practice in the United States of America for conducting an environmental site assessment of a parcel of commercial real estate.
-This practice is intended to meet the EPA's All Appropriate Inquiry (AAI) standards.
+The purpose of this Phase I ESA practice is to define good commercial and customary practice in the U.S. for conducting an environmental site assessment of a parcel of commercial real estate.
+This practice is intended to meet the EPA's All Appropriate Inquiry (AAI) standards

 Our Phase I ESAs are performed in accordance with the ASTM E1527 - 13 Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.